wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 Update www.wxwidgets.org, usually a news item is enough but something more can be called for for major releases.

 Modify the links at downloads/index.html to point to the new release.
+Also update the release date on this page.

 Also update docs/index.html for the minor or major (i.e. not micro) releases.